What to look for when hiring an HVAC contractor?

 It’s also essential to discuss their emergency response rate.
 Is emergency 24-hour cover available?
 Not only is it available, but is there a clear plan in place in case of an emergency; how will you contact them?
 Will your call be answered, even if it’s at 3am?

 Then there’s energy efficiency.
-A professional and reputable HVAC contractor will be able to advise on energy-efficient air conditioning, helping you to save energy and reduce your carbon footprint.
+A professional and reputable HVAC contractor will be able to advise on energy-efficient commercial air conditioning, helping you to save energy and reduce your carbon footprint.
 All whist delivering a cool and comfortable environment for those working within.

 Even if you are referred to an HVAC contractor by someone you know and trust, these questions still need to be considered.
 Having a bad experience isn’t pleasant, especially when the work is critical to the completion of your project, or the well-being of your employees.